UCLALibrary/research-tips/_team-members/shannon.md

 lastname:  Roux
 position: Learner-Designer
 background:
-start-date:
+start-date: 2016-10
-end-date:
+end-date: 2018-06
+start-end-phrase: October 2016 - June 2018
 category: Alumni
 bio: >-
    Shannon worked with the WI+RE Team for two years, right as the project was getting started.
 Through WI+RE she was able to explore and build a variety of new skills like html coding on the WI+RE website, video editing on projects such as “Reading Strategies,” and simple animation like in “Expanding Perspectives.”
 Most of all Shannon took away a passion for the collaborative design process and for instructional design.
-Shannon is currently using and building this passion as a 3-4th grade special education teacher in Chicago.
+Shannon is currently using and building this passion as a special education teacher.
 profile: /assets/images/team/shannon.jpg
 features:
     - feature-title: "Research Paper Planner"